Planning on riding the Mountains to Sea Trail? Contact us for help in planning your itinerary and booking your trip.

 For those continuing into Whanganui, there is a short section of riding along the shoulder of State Highway 4, before connecting with a dedicated cycle path that will take you through the city and to the end of the trail at the North Mole in Castlecliff.

-The Mountain to Sea Trail travels some of the best parts of the North Island and offers a fantastic array of cycling for beginner to intermediate cyclists.
+The Mountain to Sea Trail travels some of the best parts of the North Island and offers a fantastic array of cycling for intermediate cyclists.